Indonesia shrugs off Pokemon fatwa as gaming fever takes hold

 But not everyone is cheering it.

-Saudi Arabia's top clerical body recently renewed a 15-year-old fatwa, or edict, that declared the Pokemon game franchise un-Islamic, saying it promotes gambling and the theory of evolution, among other concerns.
+Saudi Arabia's top clerical body issued a fatwa, or religious edict, in 2001 that declared the Pokemon game franchise un-Islamic, saying it promotes gambling and the theory of evolution, among other concerns.

-The fatwa, however, made no mention of the successful new Pokemon GO mobile game.
+Saudi media on Wednesday said the body had renewed the fatwa though without mention of the new Pokemon GO mobile game.
+Late on Thursday, an official at the country's ministry of culture and information denied the edict had been renewed.

 The Indonesian Ulema Council (MUI), the country's top Muslim clerical body, has not made a formal statement on Pokemon GO, senior official Amidhan Shaberah told Reuters.
 But he said the game carries "more harm than benefits" as it can make people "intoxicated", at the cost of their work or studies.